-The one thing I have learned during the 5 years of taking care of Sophie and the nearly 3 years of writing this blog is, “Every case of paralysis is unique.”
+The one thing I’ve learned during the 5 years of taking care of Sophie and the many years of writing this blog is, “Every case of paralysis is unique.”

 Sophie’s illness was progressive and although we never had a confirmed diagnosis, her symptoms followed those of dogs with Degenerative Myelopathy.
 DM is an incurable disease of the spinal cord that strips away the protective coating (myelin) which allows the brain and limbs to communicate.
 It first affects the rear legs and later moves upward in the body paralyzing the front limbs as well.

-The majority of strollers seemed to be made for small and medium-sized dogs and Sophie weighed 50-55lbs so the search took a while.
-One day while I was attending an annual event for dogs in our community called Petapalooza I met a large disabled dog being pushed in fully enclosed cart.
-The pet mom explained that it was originally intended to be attached to the back of a bicycle so pet owners could take their dogs for a ride.
-She had adapted it for her dog by attaching a front wheel and a handle.
+The majority of strollers seemed to be made for small and medium-sized dogs and Sophie weighed 50-55lbs.
+So the search for the perfect stroller took a while.
+Then one day while I was attending an event for dogs in my community called Petapalooza, I met a large disabled dog being pushed in fully enclosed trailer.
+The owner explained that it was originally intended to be attached to the back of a bicycle so pet owners could take their dogs for a ride.
+She had adapted it for her dog by attaching a front wheel and a handlebar.

-The woman suggested I contact a company called DoggyRide to see if a bicycle cart could be adapted for Sophie.
-The idea completely changed our lives.
+The woman recommended a company called DoggyRide to see if a bicycle cart could be adapted for Sophie.
+It completely changed our lives.

-It turned out that DoggyRide also realized that their carts could be used for handicapped and elderly pets so they had a new design that included a front wheel and handles so that it functioned like an oversized stroller.
+It turned out that DoggyRide also realized their carts could be used for handicapped and elderly pets.
+They had a new design that included a front wheel and handles so that it functioned like an oversized stroller.

-We immediately purchased one and it was a godsend for Sophie.
-She could sit inside comfortably while we pushed her around the neighborhood.
+We immediately bought one and it was a godsend for Sophie.
+She could comfortably sit inside the trailer while we pushed her around the neighborhood.
 She felt safe inside the enclosed cabin.
-We realized a pet stroller was the best choice for our dog’s needs and used it every day until the time that Sophie could no longer sit up on her own.
+After that day, we realized a pet stroller was the best choice for our dog’s needs.
+Sophie rode in her DoggyRide every day until her disease progressed again and she couldn’t sit up on her own.

-She would happily hang her head out the front of the cart to see the sights and enjoy the smells of the entire neighborhood.
-It was a small victory in our attempt to make our paralyzed pup feel more like a normal dog.
+She would happily hang her head out the front of the cart to see the sights and enjoy the smells of her neighborhood.
+It was a small victory in our attempt to make our paralyzed pup feel like a normal dog.

 Stroller Options Big and Small

-DoggyRide – Today the company has jogging and walking trailer/strollers for dogs of all sizes and needs.
-These durable trailer models range in size from Mini’s for petite pooches, to the original jogger-stroller for big dogs that Sophie used and luxury jogging-strollers that give extra comfort for senior dogs and those with mobility problems.
-You can find DoggyRide on Amazon.com.
+DoggyRide– This international company makes sturdy jogging and walking trailer/strollers for dogs of all sizes and needs.
+Their durable trailer models range in size from Mini’s for petite pooches, to the original jogger-stroller for big dogs.
+That’s the one Sophie used.
+DoggyRide is known for its luxury jogging-strollers that give extra comfort for senior dogs and those with mobility problems.
+You can find all of the models of DoggyRide on Amazon.com.